revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > option is d) Error.
 <details><summary> <b>Explanation</b> </summary>

-> The above code throws the "TypeError: can only concatenate list (not "int") to list".
+> The above code throws the `"TypeError: can only concatenate list (not "int") to list"`.
 </details>
 </details>